 Wesley-McCabe Methodist Church had its humble beginnings in 1896 in the home of one John Patillo.
 Seven members comprised the congregation.
 A Reverend Taylor Moore was the first (and unpaid) pastor, but following several brief pastorates the Reverend S.W.
 Johnson was assigned to the church.
 Influenced by Johnson’s powerful preaching several more people joined the congregation.
 A Deaconess Simpson, the Reverends W.M.
 Brisby, J.P.
 Belcher, J.B.
 Carraway, D.D.
 Dyer, A.M.
 Mayes, W.H.
 Dickson and others made an ongoing, positive impact on the church’s growth.

 In 1960 McCabe built its first sanctuary, and celebrated its 50th anniversary as an organized congregation in 1988.
 A church that started with seven parishioners now had a sanctuary and more than 600 members, becoming the third-largest Methodist church in Longview.
-Ten years later, in 1998, the Wesley and McCabe congregations commenced drugs without prescription merger negotiations.
+Ten years later, in 1998, the Wesley and McCabe congregations commenced without merger negotiations.
 Upon completion of the joining, in 1999, the congregation moved into the Mobberly Baptist facilities and became one house of worsh

 ip–Wesley-McCabe United Methodist Church.